migtools/pvc-migrate/docs/inventory-notes.md

 1. *Ansible Control Node* host needs *SSH access* to _all_ the OpenShift Nodes on source cluster
    1. If OpenShift Nodes are not accessible from the internet, `pvc-migrate` can connect through a bastion host.

-1. *Ansible Control Node* host needs *SSH access* to *dummy sync Pods* created on the destination cluster.
+1. *Ansible Control Node* host needs *SSH access* to '*transfer Pods*' created on the destination cluster.
-   1. Users need to build their own container image for *dummy sync Pods*, the Dockerfile and the instructions to build new docker image can be found [here](../2_pvc_destination_gen/extras/container/Dockerfile)

 ## Required SSH and Ansible Configuration